giancarlosisasi/gemini-cli-clone/readme.md

 # Gemini CLI Clone

 A simple CLI clone of the Gemini API that I have built to learn more about CLI development using Go.

+> This is my Golang learning project - I'm teaching myself Go by building something useful!
+I wrote all the code myself (no AI code generation), just used Claude to help me understand Go concepts, generate a roadmap, and find the right documentation when I got stuck.
+It's been a great way to learn the language hands-on!